-Three bursaries of a maximum $5,000 each, will be awarded to domestic graduate students working toward either a Master of Science in Management (MSc), or a Ph.D. in Management at the Sprott School of Business.
+The bursaries are awarded annually to domestic graduate students working toward either a Master of Science in Management (MSc), or a Ph.D. in Management at the Sprott School of Business.

-Students receiving awards will be encouraged to involve themselves in women-centered research activities and to participate in activities hosted by CREWW.
+Students receiving awards are encouraged to involve themselves in inclusion-centered research activities and to participate in activities hosted by CRIW.

 2019 Award Recipients